sridaranathiyappan/forumsri/Collectiondocument.md

 Creation of Collection vary based on type of creation.

-## To create Collection Against Pending Invoice  via Collection Module in Distributor Portal
+## To Create Collection Against Pending Invoice  via Collection Module in Distributor Portal

 1. **Collection Date** is often set to default current date
    - There are options to allow backdated Collection but date after present date are restricted.